opereto/worker/README.md

 For more information, see: http://help.opereto.com/support/solutions/articles/9000001855-install-and-run-agents

-You can also extend opereto Dockerfile to create your own custom workers while still including the Opereto worker python virtualenv to remain compatible with opereto official packages
+You may also extend opereto Dockerfile to create your own custom workers while still including the Opereto worker python virtualenv to remain compatible with opereto official packages

 ```
 FROM opereto/worker

 your docker file directives..
-(please make sure not to override opereto agent command.
-Avoi dspecifying CMD or ENTRYPOINT in your custom docker worker)
+(please make sure not to override opereto agent run command.
+Avoid specifying CMD or ENTRYPOINT in your custom docker worker)
 ...
 ...